 On the other end of the spectrum, the Labrador Retriever is a typically good-natured but sometimes excitable dog.

 People who aren’t used to a larger and “in your face” type of dog may find a Lab Shepherd mix that takes after its Lab parent to be intimidating.

 You must note that with any mixed breed, the temperament of a hybrid dog or puppy may more closely resemble that of one parent breed than the other parent breed.

 Training And Exercising Your German Shepherd Lab Mix

 Both German Shepherd Dogs and Labradors are intelligent and active dogs.

-It is very important to use positive reinforcement training methods with breeds such as German Shepherds.
+It is very important to use positive reinforcement training methods with breeds such as German Shepherds and Lab Shepherd mixes.

-These sharp cookies work really well when rewarded for their efforts, and can make exceptionally fun training partners.
+These smart cookies work really well when rewarded for their efforts, and can make exceptionally fun training partners.

 These breeds are both also know for the strong bonds they form with their families.